hiboxco/hiboxscheduler/README.md

 ### Docker

-The Docker configuration for Cal is an effort powered by people within the community. hiboxscheduler.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
-Use at your own risk.
+The Docker configuration for Hibox Scheduler is an effort powered by people within the community.
+Hiboxscheduler.com, Inc. does not provide official support for Docker.

 If you want to contribute to the Docker repository, [reply here](https://github.com/calcom/docker/discussions/32).